NON-TRADITIONAL WEDDING AND ELOPEMENT PHOTOGRAPHER ✶ CO, IL, FL, INFINITY & BEYOND

 MENU

-Here’s the thing: when I was planning my own wedding in the midst of a pandemic, I had a really hard time sorting through which venues would work for us and our family (who were coming out of town), who included what, who was even still open and operating, and because I’m a local Colorado wedding photographer and have worked all over the entire state, I’ve done the dirty work for you and compiled an on-going (and ever-changing) list of venues in the state.
-I’ll continue to add and edit here as life goes on, and it’s still (and honestly can never be) an all-encompassing list, or should you consider all of this information to always be completely true because let’s face it, as small businesses we are ever-changing, and that means you’ll want to leave it up to the venue themselves to give you the most up-to-date information on their services, fees, and inclusions for renting their space.
+Here’s the thing: when I was planning my own wedding in the midst of a pandemic, I had a really hard time sorting through which wedding venues in Colorado would work for us and our family (who were coming out of town), who included what, who was even still open and operating, and because I’m a local Colorado wedding photographer and have worked all over the entire state, I’ve done the dirty work for you and compiled an on-going (and ever-changing) list of wedding venues in Colorado.
+I’ll continue to add and edit here as life goes on, and it’s still (and honestly can never be) an all-encompassing list, or should you consider all of this information to always be completely true because let’s face it, as small businesses we are ever-changing, and that means you’ll want to leave it up to the venue themselves to give you the most up-to-date information on their services, fees, and inclusions for renting their space (because I can’t speak for them!).
 And, I’m also inclined to tell you that some of these links may be affiliate links (but I hope that means you’re also inclined to use them and support me?), but I’m not otherwise here to sell you anything.
 I have a ton of insider-information on some of the best venues that are in this area, locally, because I live here and have since 2013, a bit longer than most of the folks (and especially photographers) that you’ll find in this area, and my feedback, as always, is straight to the point without any bullshit.
 I’m hoping this Non-Traditional Colorado wedding venue guide and directory is helpful in your search, and when you’re ready, I’m here to also be the non-traditional photographer and nerdy best friend you need in your planning process.

-You know the drill, so here’s my favorite non-traditional Colorado wedding venues for guest counts 50+.
+You know the drill, so here’s my favorite non-traditional wedding venues in Colorado for guest counts 50+.
 I left some of the more popular venues off this list, as well as anything that was a bit “too rustic”, “too commercial”, or “too ballroom”, so that you had a list of non-traditional Colorado wedding venues that are a bit more out-of-the-box, and a little more you.

 Most folks come to Colorado looking for a mountain wedding venue, but I’ll be honest–some of these can lean a bit too rustic, and a little too honky-tonk (I get it, we’re in the wild west) for most of my clients.
 For that reason, I’ve compiled this list of Denver-area venues that are a bit more industrial, a bit more out-of-the-box, and have a more modern feel than what you might get in the mountains.
 These are also great options for local folks, and for anyone who is coming from out of state (because let’s face it, most of my couples are), it’s a great option to be close to the airport for your guests, and have the best selection of vendors without having to pay a hefty travel fee.
 The best part is, if you stay for a week or so, you can also adventure into the mountains later, but you don’t necessarily have to have a mountain wedding venue for a unique space.